-Jenny Brandt, Program Manager
+Jenny Brandt, Community Outreach Manager

 Jenny has a proven track record for program development, implementation, and fundraising.
 Jenny is Filipino American who learned Spanish at the University of Hawaii and through her travels to Argentina, Costa Rica and Nicaragua.
 Jenny has worked for several years empowering immigrant communities as an ESL educator, women’s advocate for victims of domestic abuse, and she has served as a specialist for a crisis hotline and national information and referral helpline.
 Jenny is passionate about empowering undeserved communities, environmental justice, and eliminating violence against women and children.

-Michelle Neuenschwander, Program Manager
+Michelle Neuenschwander, Community Outreach Manager

 As the daughter of Bolivian immigrants, Michelle’s understanding of their experiences allows her to truly appreciate the hardships of Latino immigrants who come to the U.S. in search for a better life and more opportunities.
 Michelle is a first-generation college graduate with a bachelor’s degree in community health from George Mason University.
 Her coursework provided a strong base of knowledge and skills to address the local, national, and global health needs of diverse communities and populations.
 She developed a solid understanding ofissues such as health-related education, implementation, monitoring, and evaluation within a community setting.
 Her academic training and fieldwork has contributed to a thorough understanding of health issues faced by Latino communities and other populations at national and international levels.
 Prior to joining HAF, she interned at Pan American Health Organization (PAHO/WHO) for the Sustainable Development and Environmental Health department and assisted with research related to road safety legislation and health public policy initiatives.